 Gambling in the United States is a legal issue that comes up frequently.
 With federal laws that conflict with state issuances, the area is often gray about which areas can service online gambling and which cannot.
 This means that gambling with cryptocurrency, the latest trend in investment and transaction technology, can also be a muddied topic.

 Bitcoin is the first and most popular decentralized currency that allows users to make quick, anonymous transactions.
-While gambling with traditional currency is already confusing enough in the United States, adding this volatile new feature to the mix raises concerns.
+While gambling with traditional currency is already confusing enough in the United States, adding this volatile BTC or other gambling tokens to the mix raises concerns.

 Bitcoin Regulation in the USA